Perotrochus deforgesi

 Perotrochus deforgesi is a species of large sea snail, a marine gastropod mollusk in the family Pleurotomariidae, the slit snails.

 Description

-The length of the shell varies between 20 mm and 40 mm.
+The length of the shell varies between 20 mm and 45 mm.
+It is also known as the de Forges "split shell".
+It is a spongivorous grazer often found among sponges.
+The shell has beaded spiral cords of a depressed shell.
+It was named after Dr. Bertrand Richer de Forges, organizer of the research dredgings that led to its discovery.

 Distribution

-This species occurs on the continental slope at depths between 350 m and 580 m in the Coral Sea.
+This species occurs on the continental slope at depths between 350 m and 580 m in the Chesterfield-Bellona Plateau of New Caledonia in the Coral Sea.